 This is my to-do pile, but I thought they looked kind of cool just stacked in the corner, too!
 Some of them may need a coat of paste wax on the outside to really make them classy.
 Trunks usually get a coat of poly on the outside to make their beautiful, metal hinges and hardware shine.

 Next time you see one of these at a sale or the side of the road, don’t let it’s not-quite-perfect condition hinder you!
 A little work, and their usefulness and beauty can be restored!
 Vintage suitcases have classic architectural character.
 They’re the perfect item to refresh and re-purpose.
-No more trips for these beauties; they’re too enjoyable at home!
+No more trips for these beauties; they’re function and beauty can be enjoyed right at home!

 Linking up with: